thehui87/Learning-Godot/tutorial_tilemap.md

 <p align="center"><img src="images/tile_lock.png"></p>

-###Scaling Artifacts
+###Offset and Scaling Artifacts

 When using a single texture for all the tiles, scaling the tileset (or even moving to a non pixel-aligned location) will most likely result in filtering artifacts like this:

 <p align="center"><img src="images/tileset_filter.png"></p>

 This can't be avoided, as it is the way the hardware bilinear filter works.
-So, to avoid this situation, there are a few workarounds:
+So, to avoid this situation, there are a few workarounds, try the ones that look better for you:

+* Use a single image for each tile, this will remove all artifacts but can be more cumbersome to implement, so first try the options below first.
 * Disable filtering for either the tileset texture or the entire image loader (see the [Image Files](image_files) asset pipeline tutorial).
-* Use a single image for each tile.
+* Enable pixel snap (Set: ΅Scene -> Project Settings -> rasterizer/uxe_pixel_snap" to true).
 * Viewport Scaling can often help shrinking the map (see the [Viewports](tutorial_viewports) tutorial).